Skip to content

 Element-by-Element Examination: With the model ready, we analyze each structural element.
 We notice that the central roof truss shows signs of excessive stress, especially where it meets the columns.
 A few beams are under-designed for the weight they carry.

 Redesign and Material Replacement: We decided to replace the central roof truss’s material with a stronger steel alloy to better handle the stress.
-Additional cross-beams are introduced for added support.
+Additional cross-beams are measured using a beam calculator and introduced for added support.
 Two columns near the entrance are repositioned for better load distribution, and a main girder is replaced to ensure safety.

 Verification: After making these changes, we run the FEA simulations again.
 The results are promising; the stress levels in all elements are now within safe limits.